CurtisBarogla/PHPCsrf/README.md

 try {
     $manager->validate(new CsrfToken("Foo"));
 } catch(InvalidCsrfTokenException|CsrfTokenNotFoundException $e) {
-    // handle when csrf token is invalid or not preciously generated }
+    // handle when csrf token is invalid or not previously generated }
 ~~~